 Music has two inseparable and irreducible dimensions—its qualitative nature and its unique relational function to connect hearts in communion together.
 Music’s qualitative nature is its universal ability to touch and stir the depths of our hearts, thereby to orient our own qualitative nature toward the transcendent God.
 However, the qualitative nature of music alone does not make heart-to-heart connection.
 In this way, music’s qualitative nature functions in ways similar to the beauty of creation, visual arts, poetry, and icons in Orthodox worship and devotions.
 These are all qualitative ‘signs’ that stir our hearts and point us to God.
 For relational connection to be made, music’s other dimension, its unique relational function, is needed for music to serve its whole function in worship.
 This is because the God of heart who is relational and vulnerably present for reciprocal relationship together has created us with music for intimate communion together.

 Paul deeply understood that these two dimensions of music are integrally conjoined for music’s qualitative-relational function for communion together.
 What is more, these two dimensions are inseparable for music to be whole from inner out and must not be fragmented.
 That is, if we engage in music only for its qualitative nature (i.e. for affect, as in musical performances in worship, for background music, or mere entertainment), we as listeners are rendered (i.e. reduced to) a passive audience, though perhaps a deeply moved audience.
-In this case, music becomes fragmented and an end in itself, with the result that the focus of attention in worship shifts to the musicians, singers, or choir and the affect they produce.
-Conversely, if music is engaged only for its relational function separated from its qualitative nature by primacy given to the quantitative elements (e.g. technique, volume), and thereby without the qualitative involvement of our hearts, then any relational connection will only be shallow, in ontological simulation of communion.
+In this case, worship music becomes fragmented and an end in itself, with the result that the focus of attention in worship shifts to the musicians, singers, or choir and the affect they produce.
+Or, if we assume we’re making relational connection with God by the mere act of singing without the vulnerable involvement of our hearts, then we become just like the worshipers that the Lord critiqued in Scripture (Isa 29:13, cf. Ezek 33:30-32; Mt 15:8).

 Paul’s words integrate the qualitative-relational dimensions of music because he deeply understood music in its integral function as relational language, the necessary means to communion for whole ecclesiology.
 Furthermore, he understood whole theological anthropology and why we need to corporately sing and make melody in our hearts to the whole of God as the basis for our psalms, hymns and spiritual songs.
 Music is irreplaceable in God’s relational language when expressed whole-ly from inner out (i.e. beautifully) from the hearts of God’s new creation family.
 In other words, nothing less than whole ecclesiology in whole worship is sufficient to distinguish the church as God’s new creation family.